bokic/cfrds/README.md

-# cfrds - ColdFusion RDS protocol library with python bindings and CLI interface.
+# cfrds - ColdFusion RDS protocol library with python bindings and CLI application.

 ## Project description
-cfrds is a library and cli executable designed to communicate to ColdFusion server via Adobe RDS protocol.
-More info regarding the protocol at https://helpx.adobe.com/coldfusion/coldfusion-builder-extension-for-visual-studio-code/rds-support.html.
+cfrds is a shared library and CLI application designed to communicate to ColdFusion server via Adobe RDS protocol.
+More info regarding the protocol at [Adobe RDS protocol](https://helpx.adobe.com/coldfusion/coldfusion-builder-extension-for-visual-studio-code/rds-support.html).

-Project is written in C. It's portable and can be compiled for Windows, Linux, and MacOS, Intel and ARM 32/64bit targets.
+Written in C, it's portable and can be compiled for Windows/Linux/MacOS, x86/ARM, 32/64-bit targets.

 Some of the features RDS protocol supports:
 * Server side file access(list dir, upload, download file).